 I came across your website while doing some research for a paper.
 In short, the premise of your page on the age of the moon seems to revolve around a lack of understand [sic] of what a concordia is and how it works.
 If partial melting of a rock occurs, one expects a resulting concordia to show the age of the heating event, from which one can still extrapolate the age of the rock, or at least the rocks [sic] last major melting event.

 There are entire books on the subject, but this sums things up concisely, if not too much so.
 It also explains how/why you might get anomalously high or low ages, depending on the thermal history of the individual mineral grain you're looking at.

 Your website seems to attack the discrepancies in ages seen across individual lunar rocks, when, in reality, most lunar rocks are mingled breccias containing any number of differently-sources [sic] rock fragments cemented together via impacts.
 Hence the different thermal histories shown by individual mineral grains.

 I'd read up on given aspects of the scientific methodology before discounting them.
 The work behind concordias is very well-grounded, even if you don't understand it.
 The creationwiki's biblical rationalization of concordias is much more...creative, and relies upon completely unfounded conjecture.
 To be frank, if you don't believe the scientific community's explanation of the observed characteristics of the rocks, believing in the religious account of events (which are relatively unsupported by data) makes significantly less sense.
 One might as well decide to not believe in dodos, but choose to believe in unicorns.

-The link he included goes to a set of 34 PowerPoint slides, apparently from a college geology class.
-As is the case with nearly all slides separated from the accompanying lecture, they don’t make much sense.
+The link he included went to a set of 34 PowerPoint slides, apparently from a college geology class.
+As is the case with nearly all slides separated from an accompanying lecture, they don’t make much sense all by themselves.

 The third slide especially intrigued me because it said,